lys0605/lys0605/README.md

 # Hello~
 My name is **YingShing Liu**.
 Nice to meet you.
-I am currently a year 4 student majoring Physics.
+I am currently a master student in Physics.

 I can speak fluent **Cantonese**, **Mandarin**, **English** and **Japanese**; while I am learning **German** as well.